Human Resources Department

 5. Unless one of the exceptions in the law applies, an employee who takes an FMLA leave for the intended purpose of the leave shall be entitled, on timely return from the leave and completion of all required documentation, to be restored to the position of employment held when the leave commenced or to an equivalent position with equivalent employment benefits, pay and other terms and conditions.

 6. At the election of the eligible employee, any group health plan will be maintained for the duration of an FMLA leave and at the level and under conditions coverage would have been provided if the employee had continued in employment for the duration of the leave.
 The employee will be responsible for paying his/her share of the premium.
 While on an unpaid FMLA leave, the employee will be responsible for paying this part of the premium by submitting payment to the Human Resources Office on or before each regular payday.
+Failure to pay premiums within a 30-day grace period following these due dates (regular pay days) will result in termination of coverage.
 The College may recover its share of the premiums for maintaining coverage for the employee under such group health plan during the period of an FMLA leave if the employee fails to return to work (or returns but fails to stay 30 calendar days) for reasons other than the continuation or onset of a serious health condition entitling the employee to FMLA leave or other circumstances beyond the employee’s control.
 Certification of inability to return to work may be required.

 7. As permitted by the FMLA regulations, the College may require an employee to use up to half of his/her available sick and/or vacation accumulation prior to initiation of unpaid leave.
 At the employee's request, all of his/her sick and/or vacation accumulation may be used prior to unpaid leave in order to extend the paid portion of FMLA leave.
 Upon exhaustion of the above-described accrued paid leave, the remainder of any FMLA leave will be unpaid.
 In no case will the combination of paid and unpaid leave used for an FMLA purpose exceed twelve (12) workweeks in any twelve (12) month period as defined herein.